Letter #4: Are You God's Elect?

 your fears by showing you that Christ died for you.
 Look to Him (Isa.
 45:22).
 Ask Him for grace to look to Him,

-and you will never cease looking by faith until you enter in at the Pearly Gates to behold Him face to face.
+and you will never cease looking by faith until you enter the Pearly Gates to behold Him face to face.
 Amen.

 Your Gospel Preacher,

 L. R. Shelton, Sr.